LLotme/vscode-docker/ASP-NET-Core.md

 1. Start debugging (`F5` key).
-    - The debug version of the service container being built and started.
+    - The debug version of the service container builds and starts.
-    - The browser will be opened to request a new weather forecast.
+    - The browser opens to request a new weather forecast.
-    - The breakpoint in the `WeatherForecastController` class will be hit.
+    - The breakpoint in the `WeatherForecastController` is hit.

 > By default Docker will assign a randomly-chosen **host port** to a port exposed by a container (the **container port**).
-In our case the exposed (container) port is 5000, but it will be exposed on the host via random port e.g. 32737.
+In this case the exposed (container) port is 5000, but it will be exposed on the host via a random port, such as 32737.
 >
-> You can use specific port on the host by changig the Docker run options used by `docker-run: debug` task (defined in `.vscode/tasks.json` file).
+> You can use specific port on the host by changing the Docker run options used by `docker-run: debug` task (defined in `.vscode/tasks.json` file).
 For example, if you want to use the same port (5000) to expose the service, the `docker-run: debug` task definition would look like this:
 > ```json
 > {
 >    "type": "docker-run",